jameswinston58/code-examples-winston/README.md

 ![Payment Screen Desktop](images/paymentScreenFull.png)

 ## EDIT MOTORCYCLE
-This is more engineered and dynamic set of code.
+This is a more engineered and dynamic set of code.
 The page is generated from reusable components, but the structure is all dictated from an easy to use configuration object.
 It's as DRY as possible.<br />

 ![Listing Screen Desktop](images/editMotorcycle.png)